nytimes/pourover/README.md

 [Underscore.js](http://underscorejs.org/) is the only dependency.
+Optionally, you may use [Lo-dash](https://lodash.com/) instead of underscore.

 PourOver should work in any browser that underscore works in.
 It has been tested in: